alanpapalia/alans-reading-list/README.md

 - [ ] Upstream, by Dan Heath 😴
 - [ ] Flesh and Machines, by Rodney Brooks 🍩 🤖
 - [ ] Chatter by Ethan Kross 🧠
-- [ ] The Man Who Loved Only Numbers by Paul Hoffman 🍩 🔥
 - [ ] The Anthropocene Reviewed by John Green 🍩 🔥
 - [ ] Man's Search for Meaning by Viktor Frankl 🧠 🔥
 - [ ] Mindstorms by Seymour Papert 🤖 🧠